PaulNWms/SurfingWithStyleHugo/content/notes/computer/microsoft/com/apartment-models/_index.md

   - "#COM"
 parent: COM
 ---
+**TL;DR:** Don't mix apartment models.

+---

+But if you're stuck, it can be done, at the cost of code complexity and performance.
+This is a deep subject that you'll have to read about in a COM book.
+Sorry, it's just plain complicated.

 The apartment model is COM's way of communicating whether a server is thread safe.
 A COM server typically has one apartment.
 There are 3 types:

 - Single-Threaded Apartment (STA)